 Students may transfer to different programs within the institution.
-Credits will be evaluated by the Dean of Education or Campus Director and applied towards the new program, if applicable.
-To be eligible for transfer credit or hours, student must have successfully completed the class with a minimum grade of "C".
+Credits will be evaluated by the Education Leader or Campus Director and applied towards the new program, if applicable.
+To be eligible for transfer credit, student must have successfully completed the class with a minimum grade of "C".
 If a student has completed or withdrawn from Milan Institute and wishes to enroll into a new program, the student will be treated as a new enrollment.